telerik/kendo-ui-core/docs/controls/editors/maskedtextbox/overview.md

 > **Important**
 >
-> Any of the predefined rules can be overridden through the [`rules`](/api/web/maskedtextbox#configuration-rules) option.
+> You can escape any of the predefined rules by using the [`rules`](/api/web/maskedtextbox#configuration-rules) option.

 ## Known Limitations

 ### Mobile Editing

-The MaskedTextBox widget listens to input events, like `keydown` and `keypress`, to restrict the typed value.
+To restrict the typed value, the MaskedTextBox listens to input events such as `keydown` and `keypress`.

 > **Important**
-> * In some mobile browsers, mostly Android or Windows Mobile OS built-in browsers, those events are not triggered at all.
-This prevents the normal behavior of the MaskedTextBox, as they are fundamental for the typing restriction.
+> * In some mobile browsers, mostly Android or the Windows Mobile OS built-in browsers, those events do not trigger at all.
+This prevents the normal behavior of the MaskedTextBox because they are fundamental for the typing restriction.
-> * Recent tests show that the MaskedTextBox works in the latest iOS OS.
+> * Recent tests show that the MaskedTextBox works in the latest iOS OS version.

-Unfortunately, in those cases not much can be done, because there is no other reliable way to detect typing in mobile browsers&mdash;the virtual keyboard does not rise any other specific events.
+You cannot work around these issues, because no other reliable way to detect typing in mobile browsers exist&mdash;virtual keyboard does not raise any other specific events.

 ## See Also